Roger-luo/legacy-slides/_contents/ml_course_project.md

 ![](../img/ml-struct.png)

-# CNN

 # A brief intro of CNN
 In machine learning, a convolutional neural network (CNN, or ConvNet) is a type of feed-forward artificial neural network in which the connectivity pattern between its neurons is inspired by the organization of the animal visual cortex, whose individual neurons are arranged in such a way that they respond to overlapping regions tiling the visual field.

 #

 ![](../img/Conv_layers.png)

-# Use CNNs in Video Classification

-The CNNs have been established as a powerful class of models for image recognition as a powerful class of models for image-recognition problems.
-But when we add a time-domain data in the training set like videos.
-The precision become much lower than images.

-# Large-Scale Video Classification by CNNs

-This is a CVPR2014 paper by Google and Stanford.

-In this paper, researchers explored a pretty large data-set (1 million videos) in four different architectures.
-And the best architecture improved the precision from